nevrome/bleiglas/README.md

 # bleiglas

-bleiglas is an R package that provides functions for 3D tessellation with [Voro++](http://math.lbl.gov/voro++/) and subsequent horizontal cutting of the resulting polygons for 2D plotting.
-It was developed for archaeological spatiotemporal data, but may as well be used for other three dimensional contexts.

-## Documentation
+bleiglas is an R package that employs [Voro++](http://math.lbl.gov/voro++/) for the calculation of three dimensional Voronoi diagrams from input point clouds.
+This is a special form of tessellation where each polygon is defined as the area closest to one particular seed point.
+Voronoi diagrams have useful applications in - among others - astronomy, material science or geography and bleiglas provides functions to make 3D tessellation more readily available as a mean for data visualisation and interpolation.
+It can be used for any 3D point cloud, but the output is optimized for spatiotemporal applications in archaeology.

-1. This README (see Quickstart guide below) describes a basic workflow with code and explains some of my thought process when writing this package
+1. This README (see Quickstart guide below) describes a basic workflow with code and explains some of my thought process when writing this package.
 2. A [JOSS
     paper](https://github.com/nevrome/bleiglas/blob/master/paper/paper.md)
-    (in Review) which gives some background, introduces the core functions from a more technical point of view and presents an example application
+    (in Review) gives some background, introduces the core functions from a more technical point of view and presents an example application.
-3. A (rather technical) vignette which contains all the code necessary to reproduce the example application in said JOSS paper.
-When bleiglas is installed you can open the vignette in R with `vignette("bleiglas_case_study")`
+3. A (rather technical) vignette presents all the code necessary to reproduce the “real world” example application in said JOSS paper.
+    When bleiglas is installed you can open the vignette in R with `vignette("bleiglas_case_study")`.

 If you have questions beyond this documentation feel free to open an [issue](https://github.com/nevrome/bleiglas/issues) here on Github.